Skip to content

 Pricing Details

 Nothing is publicly priced.
-The PSPBox listing notes no setup fees and 'competitive pricing'.
-PayAtlas marks pricing as 'On Request'.
+The PSPBox listing notes no setup fees and 'competitive pricing,' and PayAtlas marks pricing as 'On Request.'
 The TODA Pay website itself does not publish a price card, a tier breakdown or volume thresholds.
-For comparison, B2BINPAY publishes its tiers (0.4% Merchant, down to 0.05% Enterprise), CoinGate publishes ~1%, NOWPayments publishes 0.5-1%.
-TODA Pay sits with the opaque-pricing camp that includes most high-risk aggregators (Praxis Tech, Akurateco direct, BridgerPay).
-Based on category benchmarks, what an iGaming operator should expect during sales conversations: card processing in the 3.5-5% range for licensed gambling on Visa/MC (depending on jurisdiction, MCC, chargeback history and volume), 4-6% for unlicensed or higher-risk profiles, plus a rolling reserve in the 5-10% range held for 90-180 days, plus an FX or conversion spread on top if the settlement currency differs from the processing currency.
+For comparison, B2BINPAY publishes its tiers (0.4% Merchant, down to 0.05% Enterprise), CoinGate publishes ~1% and NOWPayments publishes 0.5-1%, while TODA Pay sits with the opaque-pricing camp that includes most high-risk aggregators (Praxis Tech, Akurateco direct, BridgerPay).
+Based on category benchmarks, what an iGaming operator should expect during sales conversations is card processing in the 3.5-5% range for licensed gambling on Visa/MC (depending on jurisdiction, MCC, chargeback history and volume), 4-6% for unlicensed or higher-risk profiles, plus a rolling reserve in the 5-10% range held for 90-180 days, plus an FX or conversion spread on top if the settlement currency differs from the processing currency.
 The USDT/USDC settlement leg likely adds a 0.5-1% conversion spread relative to the fiat-equivalent.
-APMs and Open Banking are cheaper than cards — typically 1-2% all-in.
+APMs and Open Banking are cheaper than cards, typically 1-2% all-in.
 No setup fee per PSPBox is a real positive.
-Integration fee and minimum monthly volume are not published.
+The integration fee and minimum monthly volume are not published.

 Speed & Settlement